stanford-policylab/opp/py/data_readme_template.md

 **Data notes**:
 - Nevada does not seem to record Ethnicity or have any records of Hispanic drivers, so we exclude it from our analysis.
-- The violation field is populated by infraction codes.
+- The violation field is a concatenation of two fields in the raw data: infraction codes and offense description.
+- Additional columns in the raw data that may be of interest: `Citation Number`.

 ## Statewide, NY
 **Data notes**:
 - The data include only citations.
 - There is no data on searches.
-- The data stops at 2017-12-13.
+- The data stops at 2017-12-14.
+- `subject_race` is mapped from a raw data column which was passed through as `raw_RACE`.
+- `location` is simply a concatenation of three raw data columns:
+  `VIO_STREET`, `HWY_NUM`, `HWY_TYPE`.
+- Additional columns in the raw data that may be of interest: `LAW_SECTION`, and `DCJS_CODE` (we do, however, provide `violation` in the clean data, which is called `LAW_DESCRIPTION` in the raw data, and appears to simply be the human readable description of `LAW_SECTION` and `DCJS_CODE`).

 ## Albany, NY
 **Data notes**: